Alemão (footballer, born 1961): International

 Alemão was capped 39 times for the Brazil national football team, between June 1983, and June 1990, scoring six goals, and he was part of the national team squad for the 1986 FIFA World Cup and the 1990 FIFA World Cup.
 He was also part of the Brazilian team that won the 1989 Copa América.
 He played his last game for the Brazil national team on June 24, 1990, when his team was defeated by Argentina in the second round of the 1990 FIFA World Cup.

+Style of play

+'A tenacious and physical yet technical player, Alemão was a strong, consistent, hard-working, and versatile midfielder, who excelled in a holding role as either a defensive midfielder or deep-lying playmaker.
+His tactical intelligence, energy, tackling, and his ability to read the game, helped him initiate offensive plays after winning back possession.'

 Managerial career

 Alemão started his managerial career in 2007, at Tupynambás, then in 2008, he was hired as manager of América Mineiro, which was, on that season, on second division of the Minas Gerais State League, but was promoted to the first level under his management.